 Phil Hagelberg has some thought-provoking advice on this matter.
 Just stick with the syntax you see here and in the Clojure documentation, remembering that you must use vectors for libspecs, and you’ll be fine.

-If you’re interested, you can see more details about what happens under the covers
+If you’re interested, you can see more details about what happens under the covers by appending a

 :verbose flag to the end of the argument list to